mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

  The first thing that the wizard Recommender considers is whether or not you're working with a dimension versus a measure.
 Selecting a dimension automatically results in a chart.
 So if you're just grabbing a simple text phrased field, it's going to automatically do a chart.
 However, If you start introducing additional dimensions.
 And you get to a third dimension it may suggest a crosstab table.

+ Using the reccomender wizard can help you get an idea for how to display your data.
+What method of displaying data does the product assume? this will vary based on whether dimensions or measures are chosen and how many of each.

+Once you get to three or more dimensions the reccomender often starts reccomending a flat detail level table, as that is the common use case for several dimensions with no measures, since without measures there can't be aggregation.
+Adding a measure from there switches back to a chart as it assumes an aggregated measure.

 WHAT A TABLE DOES VS WHAT A CROSSTAB DOES
 WHEN IS A CROSSTAB USEFUL?
 WHEN IS A TABLE USEFUL?